NatNatNutmeg/NatNatNutmeg/README.md

-- Hi, I’m @NatNatNutmeg, also known as Nutmeg
+- Hi, I’m @NatNatNutmeg, also known as Natalie
-- My pronouns are she/her and it/its
+- My pronouns are she/her
 - I’m currently a student in computer science